lssfau/ExaStencils/Documentation/ExaSlang4.md

 #### Details
-Func may be used instead of Function. noinline may be used to disallow inling for this function.
+Func may be used instead of Function.

+noinline may be used to disallow inlining for this function.

 The function declaration is regarded as leveled if *levels* is specified.
 Must be a valid [level selection for declarations](#level-declaration).

 *arguments*, if provided, has to be a list of [function arguments](#function-argument).
 May be empty.

 *returnType*, if provided, has to be a valid [language datatype](#data-types).
 In this case, at least one [return statement](#return-statement) must be present in the *body*.
 If *returnType* is not provided, an implicit Unit type is assumed.

 *body* must be a list of suitable [statements](#inner-statements).
 May be empty.

 #### Example